Nuno-Jesus/42Porto_piscine/README.md

 [C 09](/C09/)     | 100% ✅| Exam 03          | 100% ✅

 > **Note**
-> In BSQ moulinette considered functions to before the main() execution as forbidden, resulting in "cheating".
+> In BSQ, moulinette considered the functions before `main` execution as forbidden, resulting in "cheating".
 Regardless of this error, the project was bound to fail anyways.

 # Description
 ![image](https://user-images.githubusercontent.com/93390807/215582336-7446fb5f-42da-4a91-82a7-c679d84a1f90.png)